0330 822 0505

 1. Be patient and find out why

-If you’re declined, your first reaction might be to just go ahead and reapply with a different lender straight away but this is often not the best idea.
+If you’re declined, your first reaction might be to reapply with a different lender immediately, but this is often not the best idea.

-First of all it’s vital you fully understand why you were declined in the first place.
+First of all, you must fully understand why you were declined in the first place.

-This means making sure the rejection was completely due to flood risk and no other factors.
+This means ensuring the rejection was completely due to flood risk and no other factors.
 If it was just due to potential flooding, how big a risk is it?

 2. Consider your credit rating